 Analyzing the difference between average speed and average velocity.

 Instantaneous velocity is the velocity of an object in motion at a specific point in time.
 This is determined similarly to average velocity, but we narrow the period of time so that it approaches zero.
 If an object has a standard velocity over a period of time, its average and instantaneous velocities may be the same.
 The formula for instantaneous velocity is the limit as t approaches zero of the change in d over the change in t.

 Using Derivatives to Find the Instantaneous Velocity in Physics

 This video uses the definition of the derivative to find the instantaneous velocity of a particle.

 An object is in free fall when gravity is the only force to move it through space.
-In reality, free fall is affected by variables such as wind iance, but when physicists discuss free fall, they generally assume that it is taking place in a vacuum.
-The acceleration of an object in free fall is 9.8 m/s2.
+In reality, free fall is affected by variables such as wind resistance, but when physicists discuss free fall, they generally assume that it is taking place in a vacuum.
+The acceleration of an object in free fall is 9.8 m/s2